boukx/guide/README.md

 ```
 I'd bind both and use them situationally.
 Not having a keybind to attack without pet will hurt you down the line.

-**Not a macro, but bind petpassive to an easily accessible key.**  Its the seal icon on your pet bar and hitting it even while the pet is already in that setting calls it back to you or its petstay spot.  you will regret not having this the first, second, and third time you pet is sprinting towards a raid boss before anyone is ready.
+Not a macro, but **bind petpassive to an easily accessible key.**  Its the seal icon on your pet bar and hitting it even while the pet is already in that setting calls it back to you or its petstay spot.
+You will regret not having this the first, second, and third time you pet is sprinting towards a raid boss before anyone is ready.

 Reasonable pet care macro which will Call/Revive/Mend pet without any modifiers.
 ```